kyma-project/kyma/components/telemetry-operator/README.md

 ## Overview

-To implement [Kyma's strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) of moving from in-cluster observability backends to telemetry components that integrate with external backends, the telemetry operator provides APIs for configurable logging, tracing, and monitoring.
+To implement [Kyma's strategy](https://github.com/kyma-project/community/blob/main/concepts/observability-strategy/strategy.md) of moving from in-cluster observability backends to a Telemetry component that integrates with external backends, the telemetry operator provides APIs for configurable logging, tracing, and monitoring.

 The telemetry operator has been bootstrapped with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) 3.6.0.
 Additional APIs can also be [added by Kubebuilder](https://book.kubebuilder.io/cronjob-tutorial/new-api.html).